austephner/Auxtensions/README.md

 * Documentation
 * Complete list of intended extensions
 * Function attributes for IDE and dev insight
+* Support for arrays, not just `IList` and `IEnumerable` (coming in version 1.1.x)

 # All Functions by Type
 TODO (there's a lot)

-# General Usage
+# Usage
-1. Download the repository into your `Assets` folder (if downloading from Git).
+1. Install the package with Package Manager OR download the repository into your `Assets` folder (if downloading from Git)
 2. Import the Auxtensions namespace into a C# file.

 ```c#